Mandurah line: Description

 The Mandurah line was built with narrow gauge track.
-Trains are powered by overhead line equipment supplied with electricity by substations at Sutherland Street in West Perth, Glen Iris, and Parklands near Mandurah.
-The line is designed for a maximum speed of 140 km/h, however the trains are only designed for 130 km/h speeds.
-The line uses automatic train protection and is signalled to allow for headways as low as three minutes using fixed block signalling.
-As part of the High Capacity Signalling Project, the signalling system will be replaced by a moving block system using communications-based train control (CBTC), allowing for higher frequencies.
-As of 2021, the CBTC system is planned to be implemented on the Mandurah and Yanchep lines by June 2029.
+Trains are powered by overhead line equipment that is supplied with electricity by substations at Sutherland Street in West Perth, Glen Iris, and Parklands near Mandurah.
+The line is designed for a maximum speed of 140 km/h, although the trains are only designed for speeds of 130 km/h.
+The line uses automatic train protection and is signalled to allow for headways as short as three minutes using fixed block signalling.
+As part of the High Capacity Signalling Project, Alstom and DT Infrastructure will replace the signalling system with Alstom's Urbalis communications-based train control (CBTC) system, allowing for higher frequencies of service.